Double Seduction Series, Book 3

 “They’re ranch hands.
 They have their own section of the bunkhouse.”

 The women had looked strong and capable.
-Megan guessed there wouldn’t be any panty raids occurring on the Silver Spur.
+Megan guessed there wouldn’t be any panty raids occurring in the Silver Spur bunkhouse.
 “This chair is beautiful.
 It’s got to be very old.”

 “They brought some of the furniture with them.
 Mom and Dad moved all the original pieces back in here after the pole barn was built around the cabin.”

-She was touching a piece of one hundred year-old furniture.
+She was touching a piece of one-hundred-year-old furniture.
 “Amazing.”
-A fancy dresser in the corner looked like it had traveled cross-country.
+A fancy dresser in the corner looked a little bruised, like it had traveled cross-country.

 A book sat on the dresser.